WMNF incident database

 Mount Cube

-Mount Cube Hiking Incidents, Deaths & Rescues
+Mount Cube Hiking Incidents & Rescues: 5 on Record

 Mount Cube appears in 5 documented incidents in this database — 5 survived.
 The causes that recur most here are fall.
 Higher counts partly reflect how heavily a peak is hiked, not just how dangerous it is — it’s hiked safely far more often than not, but it rewards real preparation.